Kennet School: Sixth Form

 There is a Sixth Form at Kennet for students who wish to continue their education after the age of 16.
 There is a section of the library provided for Sixth Form use only.

 From the 2022/23 academic year, Kennet has two Head Students rather than a Head Girl and Head Boy.

 Extracurricular activities

 Houses

 When pupils join the school they become a member of a house.
 The house system provides a structure for pastoral care and competition through sports (including amongst others rugby, netball athletics, football hockey), music, performing arts and day-to-day studies through the award of house points and commendation.

 There are four houses at the school: St Patrick, St Michael, St Francis, and St David.
 Now defunct houses are St George and St Andrew, which were dissolved in the mid to late 1980s.
 Each house is associated with a colour.

+Facilities

+Kennet School provides state-of-the-art facilities and resources which enhance the educational experience and support student success.
+The campus boasts a range of bespoke facilities designed to cater to the diverse interests and academic needs of our students, from cutting-edge technology labs to dedicated creative arts spaces.